dphillips97/goodNews/README.md

 # goodNews
-This is a practice file to scrape this site: https://qz.com/1169003/the-99-best-things-that-happened-in-2017/ and print a random item.
-Uses regex, requests, BeautifulSoup.
+This is a practice script to scrape this site: https://qz.com/1169003/the-99-best-things-that-happened-in-2017/ and print a random item.
+Uses requests & BeautifulSoup.
+Regex is not required.

-Goal: also get source (name AND link) and item number.
-This will require cleaning up the regex AGAIN
+Goal: create Django app that displays random news element upon load.